-Solution #7 is taken as the basis for the normative work to address KI#2.
 The following bullet points summarize the principles for the way forward:

 - To request a Requested Coverage Area for time synchronization services, AFs within the operator’s domain formulates a spatial validity condition using a list of Tracking Area or Cell identities, but AFs outside the operator’s domain use a geographical area (e.g., a civic address or shapes) instead , while NEF transforms this information into a list of Tracking Area or Cell identities.

-- The TSCTSF is responsible of enable/disable time synchronization services (ASTI or (g)PTP based) considering the spatial validity condition provided by the AF.
-To enable/disable time synchronization services, TSCTSF reuses Release-17 time synchronization methods.
+- The TSCTSF is responsible of activate/deactivate time synchronization services (ASTI or (g)PTP based) considering the spatial validity condition provided by the AF.

 - The TSCTSF discovers the AMF(s) serving the list of TA(s)/Cell(s) that comprise the spatial validity condition using the NRF.